edwinb/Idris2-boot/CONTRIBUTING.md

 Other contributions are also welcome, but I (@edwinb) will need to be confident that I'll be able to maintain them!

+If you're editing the core system, or adding any features, please keep an eye on performance.
+In particular, check that the libraries build and tests run in approximately the same amount of time before and after the change.
+(Although running faster is fine as long as everything still works :))

 Some syntax that hasn't yet been implemented but will be: